This post may contain affiliate links. Please read our disclosure policy.

 Recipe ingredients

-- All purpose gluten free flour – I recommend using a high quality well-balanced gluten free flour blend that's made with a finely ground rice flour and designed to be used in yeast bread.
+- All purpose gluten free flour – A high quality well-balanced gluten free flour blend that's made with a finely ground rice flour and designed to be used in yeast bread is important here to create the main structure of the bread.
+I like Better Batter's original blend, Nicole's Best multipurpose (with added xanthan gum), or King Arthur Flour's gluten free bread flour blend best.
+Bob's Red Mill 1-to-1 just does not provide enough structure to hold these together well.

 - Tapioca starch/flour – Even though your gluten free flour blend already has some tapioca starch, we add more here to provide additional stretch to the muffins.

-- Sugar – To feed the yeast and adds a bit of flavor.
+- Sugar: Feeds the yeast and adds a bit of flavor.

-- Warm milk – Adds flavor, moisture, and richness, and activates the yeast.
+- Warm milk – Adds flavor, moisture to bring the dough together and create a high rise, and richness, and activates the yeast.

 - Apple cider vinegar – Provides a bit of flavor and helps the muffins to rise quickly.